subsquid/squid-sdk/README.md

 ### Archive

-Archive is a set of services formed by [substrate-ingest](substrate-ingest), [substrate-gateway](https://github.com/subsquid/archive-gateway), postgres compatible database and optionally [substrate-explorer](substrate-explorer), which together
+An Archive is a set of services formed by [substrate-ingest](substrate-ingest), [substrate-gateway](https://github.com/subsquid/archive-gateway), postgres compatible database and optionally [substrate-explorer](substrate-explorer), which together

 1. ingest blockchain data
-2. decode and persist it in normalized form
+2. decode and persist it in a normalized form
 3. make it available for further processing and exploration.

-Compared to chain node RPC,  an archive allows one to access data in a more granular fashion and from multiple blocks at once.
+Compared to data access using a conventional chain node RPC, an archive allows one to access data in a more granular fashion and from multiple blocks at once.
+The explorer service provides a GraphQL API for querying historical blocks, events and transactions with rich filtering capabilities.

 ### Processor

-[substrate-processor](substrate-processor) fetches the data from an archive and executes user-defined mapping code against it.
+[substrate-processor](substrate-processor) fetches on-chain data from an archive and executes user-defined mapping code against it.

 ### Typegen tools